onurglr/github-ssh-jenkins-tutorial/README.md

 # GitHub Private Repository Access with SSH Key in Jenkins

-This guide explains how to access a private GitHub repository using SSH keys in Jenkins.
+**Short Summary:** This repo shows, step by step, how to let Jenkins access a private GitHub repository using an SSH key.
+- Generate an SSH key on your local machine
+- Add the public key to your GitHub account
+- Add the private key to Jenkins as a credential
+- Configure a Jenkins job with the SSH repository URL and that credential, then run the build

 ## Overview